hbomb79/hexSlide/documentation.md

 Any CSS in the slide index will be applied to each individual slide.
 Any rules in the container index will be applied to the parent div.hexslide, the prevBtn and nextBtn CSS applies to the div containing the button.
 The nextTxt and prevBtn applies to the span inside.

+The reason this exists is because .css cannot be used on the inital call of the plugin because the img tag is removed and replaced.
+This also allows you to adjust the css of other elements inside without using callbacks.

 ### additionalClass ( object )
 This object can contain 1-2 string values, indexed using either *container* or *slide*
 EG: additionalClass: { container: "my-container-class", slide: "my-slide-class and-another-slide-class" }

 Mutliple classes must be separated using a *space* not a comma, semi-colon or other character

+The reason this exists is because .addClass/.removeClass cannot be used on the inital call of the plugin because the img tag is removed and replaced.
+This also allows you to add/remove classes on the slides inside without using callbacks

 ### callback ( object ) * ( This object setting is called each time, changing it will work )
 This object currently only contains one index, named *start*.
 The key must be a function, this function will be called *after* and *every* time the plugin is used.